-I’ve aligned with a skincare and cosmetics company that I’m genuinely passionate about, and I’m excited to share all of the details with you all this morning.
+I’ve aligned with a skincare and cosmetics company that I’m genuinely passionate about, and I’m excited to share all of the details with you.

 Something I never quite mastered: making my own night cream or facial cleanser.
 While homemade variations of my favorite products worked fairly well, they never felt luxurious or spa-like.
 Also, as much as I love DIY beauty, I find that I don’t have as much time to experiment as I used to.
 A lot of the *natural* or organic brand products I’ve tried in the past don’t work.
 When you read the bottle you’re like, “YES!” but when you try it at home, you’re like, “Oh noooooo.”